 - In the top right corner of the playing screen, there is a small square with three horizontal lines.
 In the space below, please briefly explain what the purpose of that button is.

 - This game uses two forms of currency: gold and magic seeds.
-How do you spend and earn these forms of currency during game play?
+How do you spend and earn these forms of currency during gameplay?

-Written Response questions also capture in-the-moment questions and concerns with tasks like this one:
+Written response questions also capture in-the-moment questions and concerns with tasks like this one:

 - Now that you’ve explored the site a bit, please type in any questions or concerns you may have about the site, the company, or its product.

 The UserTesting Research Team often sees a psychological phenomenon, known as the recency effect, while analyzing videos.
 Contributors recall the most recent issues with a site or app much more vividly than those they encounter early on in the session.
-Adding an occasional Written Response field to our studies helps to get a more accurate understanding of the issues that occur throughout the test, rather than only focusing on the last part of the experience.
+Adding an occasional Written response field to our tests helps to get a more accurate understanding of the issues that occur throughout the test, rather than only focusing on the last part of the experience.

-Here are some more tips to keep in mind when using Written Response questions:
+Here are some more tips to keep in mind when using Written response questions:

-1. Use Written Response questions wisely
+1. Use Written response questions wisely

 It's tempting to load up a test with these questions because they're so valuable, but remember that most remote contributors are accustomed to answering questions verbally.

-Use Written Response questions wisely, and space them out with other types of questions and tasks.
+Use Written response questions wisely, and space them out with other types of questions and tasks.

 2. Remind contributors to type their response

-Although many contributors have encountered a Written Response question before (on the UserTesting platform, as well as in surveys, polls, etc.), it’s helpful to remind them of the task’s expectations—especially if they go beyond the typical think-aloud format.
+Although many contributors have encountered a Written response question before (on the UserTesting Platform, as well as in surveys, polls, etc.), it's helpful to remind them of the task's expectations—especially if they go beyond the typical think-aloud format.

-One line of instruction (such as “Please type your answer in the space below”) can keep contributors from talking extensively for a few minutes, only to realize that they need to re-articulate their answer in written form to proceed with the test.
+One line of instruction (such as "Please type your answer in the space below") can keep contributors from talking extensively for a few minutes, only to realize that they need to re-articulate their answers in written form to proceed with the test.